saikumarsagar/ansible-terraform/README.md

 # ansible-terraform
-These repo contains to create project perform ansible operations by automatically creating infrastracture using terraform
+These repo contains files to create project to perform ansible operations by automatically creating infrastracture using terraform